Personal Immigration

 • Basic requests, which should provide your immigration history, your landing cards, your visa applications, and your travel history.

-Subject Access Requests to HM Passport Office
+6. How to Make a Subject Access Request to HM Passport Office

 HMPO asks you to fill out a form, which can then either be posted to Disclosure of Information, PO Box 215, Peterborough, PE1 1QQ, or emailed to DPA.Queries@hmpo.gov.uk.